DOFLinx/docs/docs/tutorials/20_FInding_KeyCodes.md

     LINK_BUT_B2=1019,Red,56

 The definition of the LINK_BUT_xx= parameter can be found in the [guide here.](https://doflinx.github.io/docs/parameters/11_The_Parameters.html#link_but_xxdooocccckkdooocccckk)

+For DOFLinx the key code can be a keyboard code, as seen in the linked tables above, or it can be a joystick or Xbox (In Linux this will show as a joystick) code.
+The format of codes can be [found here.](https://doflinx.github.io/docs/parameters/11_The_Parameters.html#key-numbers)

 If you know the keystroke assigned to each of your buttons simply lookup the key coode and edit the code onto the respective line in your DOFLinx.INI file.
 If you don't know the keystroke for each button then they will need to be discovered.